In Harmony and Peace

 You do not have to be a member of St. Paul’s or be a Lutheran or a Christian to participate.
 Just bring your curiosity and a desire to understand what divides us so that we may come together in harmony and peace.

-The hourlong discussion sessions will be offered Tuesday mornings at 10:00am (in the church library and online); Wednesday evenings at 7:00pm and at 8:00am Thursday mornings at the Sunset House restaurant in Waukegan.
+The hourlong discussion sessions will be offered Tuesday mornings at 10:00am (in the church library and online); Wednesday evenings at 7:00pm on Zoom and at 8:00am Thursday mornings at the Sunset House restaurant in Waukegan.

 Because of some scheduling issues, the series will begin the week of September 14 with an introduction and distribution of books.
 Participants will have the next three weeks to read the book on their own and then the weekly discussion sessions will begin the week of October 12.
 We'll complete the series the week of November 23 just before Advent begins.